College students often hear people around them talking about ways to effectively manage time. What does that really mean to students?

 Any instance where we face deadlines

-The most important element related to time management is to find what works for each individual and stick with it.
-Just because it works for me does NOT mean it will work for you.
-For additional help or ideas come and see us in SASS - 210 PJPII.
+The most important element related to time management is to plan your work based on your goals and priorities, then work your plan, allowing yourself to make adjustments as you discover what system works best for you.
+For additional help or ideas come and see us in SASS - PJPII 210.